jphilll/GrafanaAsusRouterMonitor/README.md

 1. Install docker.
 2. Modify the grafana part of `docker-compose.yaml` to meet your demand.
 More environment settings can be found on Grafana website.
 3. `docker-compose -f ./docker-compose.yaml up -d` and Grafana in running as docker container.
+4. Add MySQL as data source.
-4. I also put my Grafana config here(asusMonitor.json), it's exactly like the image above.
+5. I also put my Grafana config here(asusMonitor.json), it's exactly like the image above.